mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 report webpage.
 You will see a ‘moderate’ button below the report’s main body, and above each update.
 Clicking this button gives you the ability to:

-- Edit the title or body of the report or update
+- Edit the title or body text
-- Remove a user’s name from the report or update
+- Remove a user’s name
-- Remove a photograph from a report
+- Remove or restore photographs

 <img alt="The ‘moderate’ button below the report’s main body" src="/assets/img/pro-user-guide/deal-undesirable-content.png" class="admin-screenshot" />